New Federal State of China: Establishment and organization

 Guo claims to have invested $100 million in the movement.
 Funding for the movement, as well as its sources, are under investigation by the FBI.

 Bannon has described his role as an "adviser" to the group.

-On July 15, 2021, The Daily Beast reported that Bannon and Guo were operating a fake embassy on East 64th Street, in New York City, known as the consulate for the "New Federal State of China," or "The Himalaya Embassy," that is an operating center for various right-wing media and nonprofits manufacturing bogus conspiracy theories.
-The fortified building was built in 2015 for Argentine billionaire Eduardo Eurnekian.

 Responses and analysis

-PRC foreign ministry spokesman Geng Shuang stated in response to questions for comment on the declaration "To these absurd statements, to this farce, I don’t have any interest in commenting".
+PRC foreign ministry spokesman Geng Shuang stated in response to questions for comment on the declaration "To these absurd statements, to this farce, I don't have any interest in commenting".

 The director of the Asia Pacific section at the fact check organisation First Draft News, Anne Kruger, said that the group's followers post "questionable material" prolifically on the internet, and that "Their main tactic is really to try to appeal to people that might have a gripe against the Chinese Communist Party and to push conspiracy theories".

 The East Turkistan Government in Exile led East Turkestan/Uyghur, Tibetan, and Manchurian organizations in condemning the 'New Federal State of China', criticizing the founders for unilaterally including East Turkestan (Xinjiang), Manchuria, and Tibet in their proposed new Chinese state and accused them of promoting Chinese imperialism.
-The ETGE stated that the people of East Turkistan "do not wish to be a part of China nor a “federation” that keeps East Turkistan, Manchuria, South Mongolia, and Tibet under China's rule and influence."
+The ETGE stated that the people of East Turkistan "do not wish to be a part of China nor a "federation" that keeps East Turkistan, Manchuria, South Mongolia, and Tibet under China's rule and influence."

 The Tibetan Government-in-Exile expressed disapproval of the group, criticizing the founders for unilaterally including Tibet in their proposed new Chinese state without consultation with Tibetan exiles, and for using disrespectful terms when referring to the Dalai Lama and other Tibetans in exile.